-In additional to offering a variety of style choices, asphalt shingles are also widely available, and are easy to install, making them an attractive option for homeowners.
-Asphalt shingles are among the most affordable options available.
-In fact, if an existing roof deck (the structural surface beneath the roofing system) is in good condition, new asphalt shingles can even be installed over older shingles, reducing the need (and cost) of a tear off of the old roofing.
+In additional to offering a variety of style choices, architectural shingles are widely available, and are easy to install, making them an attractive option for homeowners.
+Asphalt shingle roofs are among the most affordable options available.
+In fact, if an existing roof deck (the structural surface beneath the roofing system) is in good condition, new architectural shingles can even be installed over older shingles, reducing the need (and cost) of a tear off of the old roofing.

 Also known as dimensional or laminate shingles, architectural shingles are the most prevalent asphalt shingles.
 These products are manufactured with two or more layers of asphalt that are fused together for a thicker and richer multi-dimensional appearance and are engineered to replicate the wood shake and natural slate roofing aesthetics.
 Dimensional shingles are typically heavier than strip shingles and have improved warranty protection.